-- Assist management in developing a Draft recommendations, which can include: - Disciplinary action(s) - Changes to policy or processes - Further investigation into other matters learned during the investigation - Identify risks/trends uncovered during the investigation. - Review, develop, and/or recommend education and trainings. - · Can be included in your investigation report - draft corrective action plan to address findings. - Determine whether a root cause analysis or a compliance risk assessment should be conducted. - Communicate your findings and recommendations with your compliance team, management, and human resources before finalizing.
+- Assist management in developing Draft recommendations, which can include: - Disciplinary action(s) - · Changes to policy or processes - Further investigation into other matters learned during the investigation - Review, develop, and/or recommend education and trainings. - · May be included in your investigation report - Draft corrective action plan to address findings. - Determine whether a root cause analysis or a compliance risk assessment should be conducted.